Learning to Look

 - 3rd Grade: students experiment with printmaking materials and processes incorporating rhythm and movement.

-- Registration for school programs (October 9, 2018–May 24, 2019) will open July 9, 2018.
-Requests are processed in the order received.
-Learning to Look Reservation Request Form is available here.
+- Registration for school programs (October 8, 2019 –May 22, 2020) will open July 15, 2019.
+As the City of San Francisco’s Museums, we prioritize SFUSD schools in the booking process.
+All other requests are processed in the order received.
+The Learning to Look Reservation Request Form is available here.

 - Learning to Look guided visits are offered Tuesdays, Wednesdays, and Fridays at 10 am and 10:15 am.